 The proposed project would require pipelines to transfer freshwater, treated water, and reductant-amended water throughout the project area.
-It would also require other utility connections such as electrical power, signal communications, and natural gas.
+It would also require other utility connections such as electrical power, signal communications, small solar panels, diesel fuel, and natural gas.
 An estimated maximum of 50,000 linear feet of pipeline may be required to serve the proposed project.
 Electric conduit and cable would be installed to supply communication and power to pumps and instrumentation and would typically be installed underground in the same location as piping.
 As with pipelines, an estimated maximum of 50,000 linear feet of electrical and signal communications is expected to be required for project implementation.
 Wireless transmitters and receivers, like cellular or radio devices, may be used to communicate to remote areas that have little power demand, thereby reducing the amount of trenching required to install communications-related equipment.
 Small solar panels may be installed to provide supplemental power, or as a primary power source for a lower power demand, such as for instrumentation and communication systems.
+Other potential sources of electricity for the project may include supplemental power from the compressor station and/or include an additional dedicated portable generator using diesel fuel or natural gas (approximately 320 kW) of similar size and model to the existing emergency backup generator used for IM-3 (Isuzu Model 6WG1X) that will be rented by PG&E. These sources of electricity may be used either individually or in combination to meet the electrical demands of the project, particularly during peak demand periods when the City's electrical supply is interrupted by storm events or is at maximum capacity.